-This Quest begins at Taft Elementary School, located at 4040 SE High School Drive in Lincoln City.
-It was created by fourth-through sixth-grade students attending the Taft After School Club (TASC).
+This Quest begins at Taft Elementary School, located at 4040 SE High School Drive in Lincoln City, about 0.5 mile east of Highway 101.
+The round-trip Quest route covers 1.2 miles on public sidewalks and will take about an hour to complete.
+It was created by students attending the Taft After School Club (TASC).
 Through direct exploration and map study, we learned what happens to the rain water that falls on Taft Elementary School.
 This Quest will show you what we found.
 Bring a 2-liter bottle of tap water with you on your walk so you can participate in some of the "Try This" activities along the way.